rogorido/sistercities/sistercities.md

 Again, we have to manipulate the data to get it/them in the form we need, aggregating per country and per type of country (EU, non-EU, etc).
 But let's take a look at the command for the plot.
 We passed a new parameter to the `ggplot()` command, namely `fill` indicating the column we want to use for the different bars.
 And we add the parameter `position` to `geom_bar()`, to achieve that the bar do not get stacked (which is the default), but put side by side.
 By using `fill` ggplot2 has chosen some colors for use and has colorized the columns of the graph according to the countries.

 As for the results, we can see that most of the countries analyzed have strong relationships with other EU countries with around 70-80% (Germany, France, Hungary,...).
-However, two others, Bulgaria and Portugal, have so many relationships with EU as with non-EU countries, which is maybe related to the eastern (communist) past (in the case of Bulgaria), or to the colonial past (in the case of Portugal).
+However, two others, Bulgaria and Portugal, have so many relationships with EU as with non-EU countries, which is maybe related to the colonial past (in the case of Portugal).
 This will need of course further investigations.

 ## Other `geom`s: histograms, distribution plots and boxplots